PropicSignifi/Query.apex/README.md

 - Supports complex queries including parent/child relationships, and nested conditions in a flexible way

+- Prevents SOQL injections, without manually escaping the string variables

 - Supports aggregate functions including group by methods

-- Manages the namespace of the object names and field names, while also providing the Field Level Security checking
+- Manages the namespace of the object names and field names, while also provides the Object/Field Level Security checking

 ## Documentation